AmrapaliUnkal5/transcript_project/README.md

 * Run `playwright install` for web scraping features
 * Ensure Redis is running before starting Celery
 * Check the Flower dashboard at http://localhost:5555 for task monitoring

+## 📧 Email Configuration

+The application supports two email delivery methods:

+### 1. SendGrid (Recommended for Dev)
+To use SendGrid's API for email delivery:
+1. Add the following to your `.env` file:
+   PROFILE=dev
+   SMTP_USERNAME=apikey
+   SMTP_PASSWORD=your-sendgrid-api-key